evanshortiss/env-var/README.md

 // Returns a string.
 Throws an exception if not set var stringVar = env('STRING').required().asString();

-// Return an int, or undefined if not set, and throws if set to a non integer value var intVar = env('INTEGER').asInt();
+// Returns an int, undefined if not set, or throws if set to a non integer value var intVar = env('INTEGER').asInt();

 // Return a float, or 23.2 if not set